antongolub/tsc-esm-fix/README.md

 | `--cwd`         | cwd                                                                                            | `process.cwd()`                                                          |
 | `--out`         | Output dir.
 Defaults to `cwd`, so files would be overwritten                                   | `process.cwd()`                                                          |
 | `--debug`       | Prints debug notes                                                                             |                                                                          |

+### --target vs --src
+When `--src` option is used, the util just modifies file contents in place.
+`--target` also renames files to change their extension.
+You may prevent deletion original of files by using `--no-unlink`.

 ### JS/TS API
 ```ts